 Skiing and Snowboarding in NSW

-Thredbo is home to Australia's longest ski runs and highest lifted point and a free family-friendly snow play area, where kids can toboggan, tube ride and build snowmen.
+Thredbo is home to Australia's longest ski run and highest lifted point.
 Hosting events such as night skiing, family fun nights, and weekly fireworks and flare runs, there is plenty to see and do at Thredbo from sunrise to sunset.

 Selwyn Snowfields, at Mount Selwyn, is a small family-friendly resort ideal for skiing, snowboarding, tobogganing and snow tubing.
 Learn to ski from the family owned and operated resort's experienced instructors or put your skills to the test on the snowfields' progressive terrain and graded runs.

-Charlotte Pass is Australia's highest village.
-A great base for exploring the surrounding regions and ski slopes, Charlotte Pass also contains a freestyle terrain park, night skiing options and a dedicated race course.
+Charlotte Pass is Australia's highest snow resort and has a great selection of cross-country trails and runs for all levels.
+Charlotte Pass also contains a freestyle terrain park, night skiing options and a dedicated race course.